Our heritage assets

 Hunter Water’s heritage assets represent over 125 years of work in collecting, treating and delivering fresh water to consumers, removing, treating and disposing of the region’s wastewater, and maintaining efficient and effective drainage of stormwater.

-Our assets include those attained by Hunter Water throughout our history of operations, and those that are a legacy of independent local and state government development.
+Our assets include those constructed by Hunter Water throughout our history of operations, and those passed to us from other local and state government organisations.

 Our heritage conservation register